ScottehMax/secret-base-editor/README.md

 # Secret Base Editor

 This is a tool to view, edit, and save Secret Bases in Pokémon Ruby, Sapphire, and Emerald.
 Currently, only English saves are supported.
-Requires Python 3.
+Requires Python 3.10+.

+If [Pillow](https://pypi.org/project/pillow/) is installed, the tool can export images of the Secret Bases.

 ![screenshot](assets/screenshot.png)